 For Kate Stewart, Next Level was about taking ownership of her new career.
 At 24-years old, the Palmerston North local and Dairy NZ regional consulting officer was considering new leadership opportunities, but unsure of where to turn next.

-3. Find your way to motivate and lead
+- Find new ways to motivate and lead

-6. Connect with your tribe of like-minded, supportive women
+- Connect with a tribe of like-minded, supportive women

 Several opportunities throughout the year to meet, learn from and influence industry leaders and professionals.

-Each programme is limited to 15 woman who learn and grow together.
+Each programme is limited to 14 women for in-person and 10 for online to learn and grow together.

 Your personal executive coach supports your leadership journey across the programme, helping to overcome barriers and seize opportunities.